Crypto Tax India 2026 Guide: 30% + 1% TDS Explained

 | P2P transfer (non‑exchange) | Buyer must deduct 1% TDS | ₹10,000 |

-The exchange deducts TDS at the time of transaction.
+The exchange generally deducts TDS at the time of the transaction.
 You can claim credit for this TDS when filing your ITR.
-However, TDS is not the final tax – if your 30% tax liability is higher than TDS deducted, you must pay the difference as self‑assessment tax.
+However, TDS is not the final tax — if your 30% tax liability is higher than the TDS deducted, you must pay the difference as self‑assessment tax.
 Conversely, if TDS exceeds your tax liability (rare, but possible if you made many small trades at a loss), you can claim a refund.
 Therefore, keep detailed records of all transactions, including TDS certificates from exchanges.
-Use INDwallet’s crypto tracking features to consolidate this data.
+Use Wealth Wallet to track your crypto holdings alongside traditional assets.

 3. How to Compute Tax on Crypto Gains (Step by Step)

 The computation is straightforward but strict.
-Example: You bought 1 Bitcoin at ₹40 lakh and sold it at ₹60 lakh.
+For example: You bought 1 Bitcoin at ₹40 lakh and sold it at ₹60 lakh.
 Your gain is ₹20 lakh.
 Tax payable = 30% of ₹20 lakh = ₹6 lakh.
-Additionally, TDS of 1% on the sale value (₹60 lakh * 1% = ₹60,000) was deducted by the exchange.
+Additionally, TDS of 1% on the sale value (₹60 lakh × 1% = ₹60,000) was deducted by the exchange.
 You claim ₹60,000 as TDS credit.
 The net tax payable = ₹6,00,000 – ₹60,000 = ₹5,40,000 plus 4% health and education cess = ₹5,61,600.
-If you made a loss – say you sold at ₹35 lakh – you cannot set off that loss against any other gain (neither crypto nor equity).
+If you made a loss — say you sold at ₹35 lakh — you cannot set off that loss against any other gain (neither crypto nor equity).
 You simply report the loss, but it cannot reduce your tax liability.
 This asymmetrical treatment makes crypto highly punitive for active traders.
-Only long‑term, buy‑and‑hold strategies make sense from a tax perspective.
+Only long‑term, buy‑and‑hold strategies are generally tax‑efficient from this perspective.

 4. How to File Crypto Tax in ITR (VDA Schedule)